top of page

 • Shelf-stable yoghurt pots or pouches

-• Tinned oily fish (e.g. sardines, mackerel)
+• Tinned oily fish (for example sardines or mackerel)

-• Pouches of ready-to-eat lentils, beans or quinoa
+• Pouches of ready-to-eat lentils, beans, or quinoa

 • Miso soup sachets (add hot water)

-Cereal Bars:
+Cereal bars:

-Protein Bars and Balls:
+Protein bars and balls:

 • Pack snacks in a small pouch or container so they’re easy to reach

-☎️ 020 8064 2865
+Telephone: 020 8064 2865

 bottom of page